15 of the Best Tiki Cocktails to Sip This Summer

 Method

-If you are keen on a fun, refreshing drink with an island-style vibe, you’ve got to try our Blue Hawaiian Long Island Iced Tea recipe.
-Featuring a bright cerulean color thanks to the inclusion of blue curaçao, it looks as lively and boisterous as it tastes.
-Even though it features a long-ish list of ingredients, it also comes together very easily, which makes it perfect for beginners.
+If you are keen on a fun, refreshing drink with an island-style vibe, you’ve got to try our Blue Hawaiian Cocktail recipe.
+Featuring a bright blue colour thanks to the inclusion of Blue Curaçao, it looks as lively and boisterous as it tastes.
+It also comes together very easily, which makes it perfect for beginner mixologists.

 14. Mojito